Identification of vaccine effects when exposure status is unknown: Proofs

-\begin{proof}[Proof of Corollary \ref{corollary: cece per exp}] The result follows from including $L$ in the conditioning set in all the derivations of Theorem 1, which then gives the same identification result as in Theorem \ref{thm: conditional per exposure eff}. \end{proof}
+\begin{proof}[Proof of Proposition \ref{corollary: cece per exp}] The result follows from including $L$ in the conditioning set in all the derivations of Proposition 1, which then gives the same identification result as in Proposition \ref{thm: conditional per exposure eff}. \end{proof}